fireundubh/playwithfire/fallout4/mods/auto-loot.md

 You can also toggle the global variable directly in the plugin using xEdit.

 * **Note 1:** If you execute this command while in a game, this command will do nothing.
 * **Note 2:** Toggling the setting off, or uninstalling the mod, will _not_ rollback any keyword additions made by Auto Loot to previously modified NPCs.
+It is not possible for this to be implemented.

 ### Fixed Issues